U.S. News Rankings

-The Cooper Union for the Advancement of Science and Art, commonly referred to as Cooper Union, is located in New York’s East Village neighborhood.
-Cooper Union has a number of student organizations, ranging from special interest groups, such as the Ice Cream Club and Meditation Club, to religious and performance groups.
-The one university residence hall is intended to serve as a transition for students living away from home for the first time before they rent a private apartment.
-Cooper Union fields several intercollegiate athletic teams, including men’s and women’s basketball, soccer, and tennis.
+The Cooper Union for the Advancement of Science and Art, commonly referred to as Cooper Union, is located in New York's East Village neighborhood.
+Cooper Union has a number of student organizations, ranging from special interest groups, such as the Culinary Society and the Outdoors Club, to religious and performance groups.
+The one university residence hall is intended to help students transition from living away from home for the first time to renting a private apartment.
+Cooper Union fields several intercollegiate athletic teams, including men's and women's basketball, soccer and tennis.

-Cooper Union is comprised of three schools: the Irwin S. Chanin School of Architecture, School of Art, and Albert Nerken School of Engineering.
+Cooper Union is made up of three schools: the Irwin S. Chanin School of Architecture, the School of Art and the Albert Nerken School of Engineering.
 The schools are connected by the Faculty of Humanities and Social Sciences, which teaches a core curriculum to all students from each of the three schools.
-Peter Cooper, who founded Cooper Union, believed that education should be free and available to all.
-In accordance with this belief, Cooper Union continues to provide full-tuition scholarships to all enrolled students, who are admitted solely on merit.
-Bob Kane, creator of the Batman comic series, studied art at Cooper Union, though he left before graduating to join a cartoon animation studio.
+Bob Kane, creator of the "Batman" comic series, studied art at Cooper Union, though he left before graduating to join a cartoon animation studio.

 |School mission and unique qualities (as provided by the school):|

 Through outstanding academic programs in architecture, art and engineering, The Cooper Union for the Advancement of Science and Art prepares talented students to make enlightened contributions to society.
 The College admits undergraduates solely on merit and awards full scholarships to all enrolled students.
 The institution provides close contact with a distinguished, creative faculty and fosters rigorous, humanistic learning that is enhanced by the process of design and augmented by the urban setting.